Shopping On Instagram Is Getting Easier — & More Addictive

-Contrary to earlier reports, Instagram is not rolling out a standalone IG Shopping app today.
+Contrary to earlier reports, Instagram is not rolling out a standalone IG Shopping app just yet.
 However, the company is making some updates to shopping that show its focus on e-commerce is only getting stronger.

 First up is an expansion to shopping in Stories: After testing shopping stickers in Stories this past June, Instagram is releasing the feature globally.
 The stickers will show either a standalone shopping bag icon or a shopping bag icon with the full name of the product, and you can tap on them to get more information on what someone is wearing.
 (These are similar to the product tags you already see in posts on your feed.)
 You can't buy the product on Instagram (at least, not yet), but you can click on a link to the store's website to buy it there.